ron2015schmitt/Mathematiques-old/doc/vsubsets.md

 ### Element access `Vector[initializer_list]`

 * The list can be smaller than or greater than or equal to the length to the data Vector.
-* The list can have repeated indices and indices can be in any order.!
+* The list can have repeated indices and indices can be in any order!

 **EXAMPLE 2**: Access via a C++11 initializer_list